The Authors

 San Diego, CA

-Douglas Grant is an author whose first novel, Preemptive, was published in 2010.
+Douglas Grant is the author of the novels Preemptive and Imaginary Lines.
 While piecing together his next work, he spends his days downing copious amounts of coffee while exploring new authors and new writing styles which often become influential in his own work.
 His works are usually narratives in which he comments on the human condition or on social inequity, narratives that often pay tribute to some of the most banal of literature and film genres.

 Heather Fawn